 Instructions

-- Whisk together sugar, egg, canola oil, and vanilla and milk.
+- In a medium bowl, using an electric mixer on medium speed, or hand whisk, mix together sugar, egg, canola oil, and vanilla and milk until well combined.
 Set aside.

-- Stir together baking powder, baking soda, salt and 3 cups flour.
-Make a well in center of flour mixture and pour liquid into well.
-Stir until almost combined, then add 2 cups fresh blueberries.
-Continue to fold ingredients together being careful to not stir too hard in order to keep blueberries intact.
+- Stir until almost combined, then add 2 cups fresh blueberries.
+Continue to gently fold ingredients together being careful to not stir too hard in order to keep blueberries intact.

-- Bake at 350 for 10-12 minutes or until cookies have puffed and no indent is made when top of cookie is touched with your finger.
+- Bake cookies for 10-12 minutes or until cookies have puffed and no indent is made when top of cookie is touched with your finger.

-- Remove from oven and cool at least 15 minutes.
+- Remove cookies from oven and cool completely on wire rack

 Love how big and fluffy those look!
 Lemon and blueberry?
 Yes, please!